 8. Kill your files regularly

-Set up a regular back up regimen.
-It is essential to have a copy of all your files and folders into a different drive or on a tape.
+You should make a backup routine.
+It is essential to have copies of all your files and folders on another drive or on a tape.

 Manage your electronic documents in a way that is easy to find and organize.
 If you don’t, you will have a mess.
 A good document management system should include: storing your files, making backups of them, and keeping them safe from hackers.